-The total Reserve estimate for Bauxite Hills is now 101.5Mt (wet) and takes into account depletion to February 2021.
-The overall decrease in Reserve (taking into account depletion by mining) is 8.0Mt or 7.3% from that published in July 2019 (see ASX Announcement 17 July 2019).
-The Reserve published in July 2019 was based on a survey and reconciliation as of the end of mining 2018.
+The total Reserve estimate for Bauxite Hills is now 89.5Mt (wet) and takes into account depletion due to mining in 2022.
+The decrease in the Reserve (taking into account depletion by mining) is 3.4Mt from that published in June 2022 (see ASX Announcement on 29 June 2022) which accounted for mining to the end of December 2021.